-Experienced Advice From A Certified New Jersey Matrimonial Lawyer
+Experienced Advice From A Certified And Knowledgeable Matrimonial Lawyer

 For nearly 30 years, Patti Family Law in Monmouth County, New Jersey, has been a dependable and reliable legal advocate for clients facing divorce and family law matters.

 Our firm is led by attorney John A. Patti, who has decades of negotiation and litigation experience and is a certified matrimonial lawyer.
 Whether it’s child custody and visitation, child support, alimony or equitable distribution of assets, Mr. Patti is a trusted resource.

 His legal peers also have recognized him for his achievement in the practice of law.
 He is AV Preeminent peer-review rated* through Martindale-Hubbell and for eight straight years dating back to 2012 has been included in the Super Lawyers list.

 Learn more about him by visiting the link below:

 Guiding Clients In Many Facets Of Family Law